 Professional and Online Students – Completion of 20 credit hours

-Please contact your academic advisor if you are on academic warning or academic probation.
+Please schedule an appointment with your academic advisor if you are on academic warning or academic probation in order to develop a plan for improving your academic standing.
 Please review The Graduate School policies about Academic Difficulty prior to your meeting with your advisor.
-A plan for improving your academic standing will be discussed.

 Students coming in with possible transfer credit should talk to their advisor in their first semester about transferring in that credit to their MBA program requirements.